chiara-knicker/CSE121_Labs/README.md

 ```
 cat [path-to-public-key]/id_ed25519.pub
 ```
-"Settings" > "SSH and GPG keys"
+Go to "Settings" > "SSH and GPG keys"

 Paste the public key you copied